 - provide educational information including school reports to new carers

-- include the actions and recommendation from the learning and support planning in the child or young person’s case plan.
+- include the actions and recommendations from the learning and support planning in the child or young person’s OOHC case plan.